How Is the Gift of Tongues a Sign for Unbelievers?

 Surprised, I replied, "No, not at all."

 I had no idea that I had been speaking Hebrew; to me, it was just my usual experience of speaking in tongues.
-Other than the man himself, nobody else present heard anything but an unknown tongue, as they also had no familiarity with Hebrew.
+Other than the man himself, nobody else present heard anything but an unknown tongue.

 It was a SIGN to the man that the gifts of the Spirit were valid, and he went home with a renewed desire to dive deeper into studying the Scriptures, The following week, he returned and shared that he had received the fullness of the Holy Spirit and could now speak in tongues fluently!